 Hi.
 It’s been a while.
-Before we get into our recipe today, I want to share an updated version of a message that I originally posted on Instagram last week.
+Before we get into today’s grilled sweet potatoes recipe, I want to share an updated version of a message that I originally posted on Instagram last week.
 Like many creators that show their work online (and many people just in general), this accelerated and overdue movement for equality has had me stepping back, focusing on education, and rethinking how I’ll be doing things here (and in my everyday life) going forward.

 Typical content will resume, but things will not be the same.
-Know this: the lifelong mission of anti-racism work will inform and guide my actions and choices, moving beyond this moment.
+Know this: the lifelong effort of anti-racism work will inform and guide my actions and choices, moving beyond this moment.

 I need to acknowledge that my work has gone against this in the past.
 No attribution for cultural ingredients and cooking techniques that I have profited from in some way.
 Partnering with brands that I haven’t done even the base level of homework on.
 Upholding a system of white privilege by not questioning pathways of inclusion or accessibility in this line of work.
 Not sharing the knowledge and creativity of my BIPOC peers in food that have inspired me.
 Always keeping things light in an effort to maintain the flow of clicks.

 Saying things on social media is easy.
-With every decision, we must ask ourselves if what we are doing helps to dismantle an unjust system that extends to healthcare, healthy food accessibility, community structures, and career opportunities.
-This process can be messy and uncomfortable, but it must lead to change.
+With every relevant decision in this space, I am trying to ask myself if what I’m doing helps to dismantle white supremacy, an ideology that extends to healthcare, healthy food accessibility, community structures, and career opportunities.
+This process is messy and uncomfortable, but I know it must lead to change.

-Relating this back to the content that is presented here (primarily food), going forward I’ll be focusing on the following actions in addition to sharing recipes: consistently using my platforms to amplify BIPOC-owned food businesses and food creatives, placing more emphasis on context, education, and credit for regional ingredients and cooking techniques, being much more selective in the realm of paid partnerships, committing a percentage of the monthly ad revenue from this site to organizations that actively combat injustice in marginalized communities (we supported Food Empowerment Project this month), and discussing topics like food justice and accessibility in our weekly link roundups.
+Relating this back to the content that is presented here (primarily food), going forward I’ll be focusing on the following actions in addition to sharing recipes: using my platforms to amplify BIPOC-owned food businesses and food creatives, placing more emphasis on context, education, and credit for regional dishes and cooking techniques, being more selective in the realm of paid partnerships, committing a percentage of the monthly ad revenue from this site to organizations that actively combat injustice in marginalized communities (we supported Food Empowerment Project this month), and openly discussing topics like food justice and accessibility on social.

 A lot of the reflection I’ve been doing, specifically relating to how I will continue with this site, has me thinking back to why I started in the first place.
 Ultimately, I just want everyone to be able to experience the vibrancy of plant-based cooking in their lives, to connect over a meal, to feel amazing because they’re eating more vegetables.
 After my book came out, I could feel those goals wavering.
 I went on autopilot in a lot of ways and phoned it in to keep the income flowing.
 Part of my going forward is going back and asking why.
 Focusing on the “we” rather than the “me,” you know?

 So in sum, thanks for being here and for helping to form community around plant-based cooking.
-This is at the heart of what I do and I am open to suggestions on how to move it all forward.
+This is at the heart of what I do and I am open to suggestion and correction on how to move it all forward if you feel called to do so.
 Emailing me through the contact form on this site is always the most direct way.

 You might know adobo as the thick sauce that surrounds canned/jarred chipotle chiles (large jalapeños that have been dried and smoked).
 The origins of adobo can be traced to the Phillipines, where Spanish colonizers witnessed the preserving/marinating of protein in vinegar and seasonings (pre-refrigeration times!) around 1565.
 The Spanish word adobo comes from the verb adovar, which means “to marinate,” so when the Spanish originally witnessed this preservation method at work, the term was applied from their own point of reference.
 Adobo has been translated across Latin America in varying formats (dry seasoning salt, a spice mixture, condiment/sauce, a vinegar-based braising liquid, a cooking method in and of itself).
 For a very quick explainer, check out this article.